andrewdhicks/cog/odcSOW.md

 ### Develop and data and application roadmap baseline
 1. Refine and accelerate the schedule for pets ---> cows migration

-### Technology Recipes for Cloud Data Exploitation
+### Reusable Technology Recipes for Cloud Data Exploitation

 1. Reusable Infrastructure as code
 2. Validate the use of Docker containers as the primary application building block
+    - Docker containers still need to be accepted by USGS security team.

 ## Deliverables